finalverse/libra2-core/crates/libra2-rosetta/README.md

 ## Running Rosetta

-The `aptos-rosetta` binary can run in three modes:
+The `libra2-rosetta` binary can run in three modes:
 1. `online` -> This runs a local fullnode and blocks the Aptos REST API from outside access, using it only as a local proxy for Rosetta APIs.
 2. `offline` -> This runs a Rosetta server that is not connected to the blockchain.
 Only commands listed as `offline` work with this mode.
 3. `online-remote` -> This runs a Rosetta instance that connects to a remote fullnode e.g. a public fullnode.
 Please keep in mind that since this proxies APIs, it can fail due to throttling and network errors between the servers.